alejandro-418/documentation/README.md

-Other projects that I have done that I have not wrote documentation for:
+Projects that I have done that I have not wrote documentation for:
 * LoRaWAN university research project **(COMING SOON)**
 * Network Attached Storage (NAS)
 * Coreboot/Libreboot 2 Thinkpads (T480s & T440p)